Loganms/EtGDeckManager/README.md

 Deck managing software for Elements the Game.

 EtGDeckManager is a quick and easy way to save all of your decks locally.
-Some features require an Internet connection, such as viewing decks or accessing community support.
+Some features require an Internet connection, such as viewing decks or accessing Oracle support.

 [USER INFO]